lorin/booknotes/Drift-Into-Failure.md

 not precede accidents.
 Normal work does.
 In these systems:

 > accidents are different in nature from those occurring in safe systems: in this case accidents usually occur in the absence of any serious breakdown or even of any serious error.
 They result from a combination of factors, none of which can alone cause an accident, or even a serious incident; therefore these combinations remain difficult to detect and to recover using traditional safety analysis logic.
 For the same reason, reporting becomes less relevant in predicting major disasters.

+...

+## Managing the complexity of drift

+### Resource scarcity and competition

+Don't try to fully optimize a system.
+Lack of slack leaves you vulnerable to small pertubations that can cause large events.
+If you are highly optmized, that's the time to ask about if there's any margin left.

+Diversity of opinion can be one way to make the system stop and think when it thinks it can least afford to do so.